-- a) Annual reporting requirements before the start of the year: - a. review of the organisation's approved clauses, treasury management policy statement and practices - b. strategy report on proposed treasury management activities for the year comprising of the Treasury Management Strategy Statement, Annual Investment Strategy and Minimum Revenue Provision Policy Statement - b) Regular review by Cabinet within the Financial Monitoring Reports - c) Annual review report after the end of the year within the out-turn Financial Monitoring Report.
+- a) Annual reporting requirements before the start of the year: - a. review of the organisation's approved clauses, treasury management policy statement and practices - b. strategy report on proposed treasury management activities for the year comprising of the Treasury Management Strategy Statement, Annual Investment Strategy and Minimum Revenue Provision Policy Statement - c. capital strategy to give a longer term view of the capital programme and treasury management implications thereof beyond the three year time horizon for detailed planning - b) Regular review by Cabinet within the Financial Monitoring Reports - c) Annual review report after the end of the year within the out-turn Financial Monitoring Report.